turingschool/curriculum-site/module4/projects/solo_stretch_tech/index.md

 - **Unit Testing:** In addition to using Cypress for end-to-end testing, implement unit testing in your app using React Testing Library or Jest.
 - **Progressive Web App:** Create a PWA that (at minimum) uses caching to maintain some offline functionality and fast loading, is fully responsive to screen size, and has an app-like feel for users.
 - **CSS Technologies:** Up your CSS game with GSAP Animations, WebGL Animations, Bootstrap, Styled Components, or something else you find interesting.
 If you choose this stretch tech, we'd expect your app design to be extremely strong.
-- **Mobile Development**: Create an app that uses a frontend mobile language like React Native or Swift.
+- **Mobile Development:** Create an app that uses a frontend mobile language like React Native or Swift.
+- **Server-Side Rendering (SSR):** Use a framework like Next.js or Nuxt.js to implement SSR.
+Students should explain how SSR improves performance and SEO compared to client-side rendering.
+- **Data Visualization:** Implement a robust data visualization library like D3.js, Chart.js, or ECharts to display complex datasets effectively.
+- **WebSockets:** Implement real-time updates or communication using WebSockets, e.g., for a chat feature or live data feed.
 </section>

 <section class="dropdown">